Powerful blast at Havana hotel kills at least 9, injures 40

 Police cordoned off the area as firefighters and rescue workers toiled inside the wreckage of the emblematic hotel about 110 yards (100 meters) from Cuba’s Capitol building.

-It has been used frequently by visiting VIPs and political figures, including high-ranking U.S. government delegations.
-Beyoncé and Jay Z stayed at the Hotel Saratoga during a 2013 visit to Cuba.
+The Hotel Saratoga has been used frequently by visiting VIPs and political figures, including high-ranking U.S. government delegations.
+Beyoncé and Jay Z stayed there during a 2013 visit to Cuba.

 Photographer Michel Figueroa said he was walking past the hotel when “the explosion threw me to the ground, and my head still hurts....
 Everything was very fast.”